lukas-pointner-gabriel/portfolio/README.md

 **Industry-specific Experience**
   -	15+ years of CAD, 3 years of FEA and MBS, 2 years of CFD experience
+  -	8+ years of designing and dimensioning geartrain components
   -	8+ years of testing and validation experience within the automotive industry
   -	8+ years of experience in managing and conducting research projects
   -	5 years of Machine Learning and Machine Vision experience